‘People are just being dishonest’: Parents are sending covid-19 infected kids to school, Wisconsin officials warn

 In Washington and Ozaukee counties, which sit just north of Milwaukee, a patchwork of school districts have adopted a range of back-to-school plans, but many have offered students the option of going to school in-person five days a week.

 Health officials already know of at least three cases where students have tested positive and showed up to class anyway, Johnson told the Journal Sentinel.
-In one of those classes, the student feeling so sick that they went to the school nurse.
+One covid-positive student felt so sick after coming to school that they went to the school nurse.

-In several other cases, Johnson said, parents have lied to contract tracers about test results and about who their child had contact with.
+In several other cases, Johnson said, parents have lied to contract tracers about test results and about whom their child had contact with.
 Other parents have also refused to test children, even when they are obviously ill.

 “The biggest challenge for us that we’re experiencing right now is people are just being dishonest,” Johnson told the Journal Sentinel.
 “They don’t want their children to be quarantined from school.
 They don’t want to have to miss work.
 In doing that, they’re jeopardizing the ability to have school in person and other people’s health.”